HOOP Policy 186 - Appendix B – Student Disciplinary Hearing Process

 At least 7 calendar days prior to the hearing, each party shall provide the hearing officer and the other party a list of witnesses, a brief summary of the testimony to be given by each such witness, and a copy of documents to be introduced at the hearing.

-Each party has the right to appear, present testimony of witnesses and documentary evidence, cross-examine witnesses, and be advised by legal counsel or other designated representative.
+Each party has the right to appear, present testimony of witnesses and documentary evidence, cross-examine witnesses, and be advised by legal counsel or other designated representative, who may be present at the hearing.
 If the accused student's advisor is an attorney, the Dean's advisor may be an attorney from the UT System OGC.
 The accused student must provide written notice of the advisor’s name, address, telephone number (and in the case of an attorney, a Texas State Bar license number) to the EVPARA no later than 7 calendar days prior to the hearing.
 An advisor may confer with and advise the Dean or accused student, but an advisor may not question witnesses, may not address the hearing officer, the Dean, the complaining witness/complainant, or another representative, and may not introduce evidence, make objections or present argument to the hearing officer.
+In sexual harassment/sexual assault cases, the complaining witness/complainant shall have the right to have irrelevant past sexual history with third parties excluded from the evidence and to have a hearing at which only the respondent, complaining witness/complainant, hearing officer, Title IX Coordinator, attorney for Title IX Coordinator (if any) and representative(s) for complaining witness/complainant and/or respondent (if any) may be present.

 During the hearing, the Dean may recommend and/or request one or more specific disciplinary actions be imposed by the hearing officer and may base the recommendation on any reasonable factors the Dean deems relevant.
 The accused student is entitled to respond to the Dean's recommendation.